 Pressure drop reduction and heat transfer deterioration in circular pipe flow, and the PIV method.

-In the transportation of slush hydrogen or slush nitrogen via pipeline for use as the refrigerant for high-temperature superconducting (HTS) power transmission and equipment, it is important to consider pressure drop due to straight pipes, as well as flow restrictions such as valves, converging-diverging pipes, and orifices.
+In the transportation of slush hydrogen or slush nitrogen via pipeline for use as the refrigerant for high-temperature superconducting (HTS) power transmissions and equipments, it is important to consider pressure drop due to straight pipes, as well as flow restrictions such as valves, converging-diverging pipes, and orifices.
 Such pipelines also often make use of corrugated pipes to absorb the cryogenic contraction (stainless-steel pipe contracts by approximately 3 mm per 1 m).
 Increased pressure drop during slush fluid transport requires greater pump power, thus reducing the overall performance of the transport system.

 When slush nitrogen is to be used as the refrigerant for HTS power transmission, heat generation can be anticipated due to superconductor quench, making it important to also consider pressure drop of slush nitrogen during heat transfer, together with forced convection heat transfer to slush nitrogen.